erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 When code starts to execute it will simply see the `jmp 6` instruction which skips the prologue and starts to execute the code directly.

-When we want to enable a certain breakpoint we set the `jmp` target to be 1 (which means it will land on the call instruction) and will call genericBPTramp. genericBPTramp is a label at the top of each module that contains [trampolines][1] for all flag combinations.
+When we want to enable a certain break point we set the `jmp` target to be 1 (which means it will land on the call instruction) and will call genericBPTramp. genericBPTramp is a label at the top of each module that contains [trampolines][1] for all flag combinations.